Cyan4973/FiniteStateEntropy/README.md

 Benchmarks are run on an Intel Core i7-5600U, with Linux Mint 64-bits.
 Source code is compiled using GCC 4.8.4, 64-bits mode.
 Test files are generated using the provided `probagen` program.
+Benchmark breaks sample files into blocks of 32 KB.
 `Huff0` and `FSE` are compared to `zlibh`, the huffman encoder within zlib, provided by Frederic Kayser.

 | File    | Codec | Ratio  | Compression | Decompression |